 Could I use fresh strawberries?

-- Sweeten to taste: Depending on the sweetness of the berries, you might need to add less or more sweetener.
-So give it a taste and adjust.
+- Sweeten to taste: Depending on the sweetness of the berries, you might need to adjust.
+Just note more sugar = creamier non-dairy strawberry ice cream.

 More Vegan Strawberry Recipes